 Prices are on a per person sharing basis (pps).Special offers for longer stays or when booked as part of a longer itinerary may apply - details on request.

 All meals, game walks, shared game drives and teas/coffees are included.
-IN ADDITION: For all visitors, there is a cash entrance fee payable of R50 per person to enter the Sabi Sand Game Reserve, which is payable at the entrance gate.
+IN ADDITION: For guests arriving by road, there is a cash entrance fee payable of R50 per person to enter the Sabi Sand Game Reserve, which is payable at the entrance gate.
 Self-drive visitors must ALSO pay a R190 per vehicle entrance fee.
 All rates subject to change.
-For guests arriving and departing via FedAir, the landing/departure fees are also excluded (payable directly to the lodge - rates on request).
+For guests arriving and/or departing via FedAir, the landing/departure fees are not included and are payable directly to the lodge - rates on request.

 Children of any age are welcome.
 Rates available on request.